 Your browser saves cookies, cache, and other data to make it easier and faster for you to browse the Web.
 However, sometimes this data can also create browsing problems, like being unable to upload files.
 You should also go through this step if using a private window solved your problem.

-I am going to show you how to clear data in Chrome.
-If you are using a different browser, then check to the instructions in this article.
+Shown here is how to clear data in Chrome.
+If you are using a different browser, then check the instructions in this article.

 If you are using one of the above-mentioned browsers and changing the browser fixed the upload problem, then try updating your browser to the latest version.
-If that doesn’t help, then wait for the next version update that might fix this issue.
+If that doesn’t help, then wait for the next version update, as it may fix this issue.

 For some reason, Google Drive stops working properly if images are turned off in the browser.
-You might be able to use it for editing and viewing data, but uploading and downloading won’t work.
-You can check my article about disabling images in your browser to learn how to both enable and disable images in Chrome, Firefox, and Opera.
+You may be able to use it for editing and viewing data, but uploading and downloading won’t work.
+Check this article about disabling images in your browser to learn how to both enable and disable images in Chrome, Firefox, and Opera.

-There might be an issue with your network instead.
+There may be an issue with your network instead.
 This is especially true if the file uploads but gets canceled in the middle with a network error.
 Restarting your router usually solves this problem.
-If that fails, try changing your IP address and also turn off the firewall.
+If that fails, try changing your IP address and also turning off the firewall.
 Using a VPN may also affect the upload process, so make sure your VPN is turned off.

 If the file is huge in size (over 2 GBs), then try splitting it and then upload.
 A tool like 7-zip can help you with this task.

 The above solutions should be enough to solve most upload issues in Google Drive.
-You might also like to try signing out of your Google account and logging in again.
-This helped me once for an odd reason, although there is a rare chance an authentication issue might interrupt the upload process.
+You may also want to try signing out of your Google account and logging in again.
+This helped me once for an odd reason, although there is a rare chance an authentication issue may interrupt the upload process.